JvanKatwijk/sdr-j-fm/README.md

 New is a so-called PSS (perfect stereo sound) control on the main widget, contributed by TomNeda.
-As known, the stereo sound is encoded as an L+R signal, ccompatible with non stereo transmissions, and an L-R signal, modulated as AM signal on on offset of 38 KHz.
-The pilot, transmitted on an offset of 19 KHz is used to precisely synchronize the L-R signal with the L+R signal.

-In computing the 38 Khz signal from the 19 KHz pilot signal, an error may occur, an offset of a few Hz.
-The PSS algorithm applies some more advanced techniques to figute out what the correction on the recomputed 39 KHz carrier that has to be applied for a perfect match.
+In computing the 38 Khz signal to decode the L-R signal, from the 19 KHz pilot signal, an error may occur, an offset of a few Hz.
+The PSS algorithm applies some techniques to figure out what correction on the recomputed
+39 KHz carrier that has to be applied for a perfect match.

 While in previous versions the list of configure devices was